 - COCOTEL El Pueblo de Hermano.
 Check Rates & Photos! ✅

 16. Mt.
 Maculot

 Maculot in Cuenca is another favorite hiking destination near Manila.
 Rising over 900 meters asl, Maculot will test your endurance with its steep assaults and rocky features.
-Aside from the spacious campsite, the major draws are the summit and the “Rockies”, which both present a picturesque view of the Taal Lake, the surrounding towns, and the lush forest.
+Aside from the spacious campsite, the other major draws are the summit and the “Rockies”, which both present a picturesque view of Taal Lake, the surrounding towns, and the lush forest.

-Take extra precaution when going to the rockies for photo ops because the wind can get too strong.
+Take extra precaution when going to the Rockies for photo ops because the wind can get too strong.
 Crouch or scramble low if you must.
 Always prioritize safety more than anything else.

 If you don’t have a car, Klook is offering a private Maculot day hike tour which covers round-trip transfers from McDonald’s El Pueblo, Ortigas to Mount Maculot, a guide, snacks, and registration fee.